eupn/bls-sys/README.md

 ## bls-sys

-_Warning: this library is not crypto/security audited in any way.
+_Warning: this library was not crypto/security audited in any way.
 Use on your own risk._

 ### Synopsis